HussamQreie/DevOps-Project-1/Notes.md

 - docker: pull image from dockerhub
 - Kubernetes: Pull Image from dockerhub

+#### Requirments
+- AWS Account
+- Fork Project in Github
+- MobaXterm program - for windows users only.
+- Git Bash - check git is installed

 #### Deployment (Different Here)
 - Deploy on VM (Web Application based on programming language used)
 - Deploy on a Container (Docker)